chrisnp/exercism.io-fsharp/dnd-character/README.md

 # D&D Character

+Welcome to D&D Character on Exercism's F# Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 For a game of [Dungeons & Dragons][DND], each player starts by generating a character they can play with.
 This character has, among other things, six abilities; strength, dexterity, constitution, intelligence, wisdom and